 No great composer wrote as much music as did Joseph Haydn (1732-1809).
-The quality of his music as as great as its amount.
-So vast is his output that it’s hard to count them.
+The quality of his music is as great as its amount.
+So vast is his output that it’s hard to count all his compositions.
 He is famed as the father of both the string quartet and the symphony.
 He wrote 68 of the former and 106 of the latter.
 Two of his symphonies are not numbered.
-I won’t try to list the opera, masses, concertos, and sonatas by the Austrian master.
+I won’t try to list the operas, masses, concertos, and sonatas by the Austrian master.

 Mozart once boasted that no composer was his equal, but then qualified his declaration by admitting that Haydn might be as good.
 Beethoven was his student, but thought he wasn’t strict enough.
 The last six years of his life were marked by increasing fragility.
 Haydn’s last public appearance was 1808 at a performance of The Creation given in his honor.
 He was brought to the hall in a chair.
 Beethoven knelt by his side and kissed his hand.
 Salieri conducted.
 Hummel was also in attendance.